cheekety/web-scrapers/popcat_clicker/README.md

 ### popcat clicker

-Script to auto click popcat on https://popcat.click
+Script to spam-click popcat on https://popcat.click